mikeperry-tor/vanguards/README.md

 ## Prerequisites

 1. Install Tor 0.3.3.6 or above (0.3.4.x+ to make use of Bandguards).
 2. Set either **ControlPort** or **ControlSocket**, and ideally also **CookieAuthentication** in your torrc.
 See the [Tor manpage](https://www.torproject.org/docs/tor-manual.html.en) for more information.
+3. Explicitly set **DataDirectory** in your torrc.
-3. Ensure Tor's DataDirectory can be read by the UNIX user or group that you intend to run this script under.
+4. Ensure Tor's DataDirectory can be read by the UNIX user or group that you intend to run this script under.
+(This script must directly parse the consensus).
-4. Start Tor (and bring up your hidden service).
+5. Start Tor (and bring up your onion service).

 ## Running this script directly from git